isomerpages/gb-assist/pages/solutionrepo/solution1417.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 #### Support Level
 80% for SMEs <br>
 N.A. for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+=30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name:DCS Synthesis Pte Ltd <br>Web URL: https://www.synthesis.bz <br>Contact Hotline: 66526709 <br>Contact Email: possales@synthesis.bz <br>
+Web URL: https://www.bthrust.com/field-service-management-software-solution.html <br>Contact Hotline: 68343026 <br>Contact Email: rana@bthrust.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.